 (E) Dissolution.
 The MassHealth agency will discharge a lien placed against property under 130 CMR 515.012(A) if the member is released from the medical institution and returns home.

 (F) Verification.
-The applicant or member must cooperate in providing verification as to whether the conditions under 130 CMR 515.012(A) exist, and in providing any information necessary for the MassHealth agency to place a lien.
+The applicant or member must cooperate in providing verification as to whether the conditions under 130 CMR 515.012(A) exist and in providing any information necessary for the MassHealth agency to place a lien.

 (G) Recording Fee.
-The MassHealth agency is not required to pay a recording fee for filing a notice of lien or encumbrance, or for a release or discharge of a lien or encumbrance under 130 CMR 515.012.
+The MassHealth agency is not required to pay a recording fee for filing a notice of lien or encumbrance or for a release or discharge of a lien or encumbrance under 130 CMR 515.012.

 515.013: Voter Registration

-(A) Voter registration forms are available through the MassHealth agency to applicants and members who are:
+(A) Voter registration forms are available through the MassHealth agency to applicants and members who are

-(1) U.S. citizens; and
+(1) US citizens; and

-(2) 18 years of age or older, or who will be 18 years old on or before the date of the next election, in accordance with the National Voter Registration Act of 1993.
+(2) 18 years of age or older or will be 18 years of age on or before the date of the next election, in accordance with the National Voter Registration Act of 1993.

-(B) Applicants and members are:
+(B) Applicants and members are

 (1) informed of the availability of voter registration forms at application, at the time of an eligibility review, and when there is an address change;

-(2) offered assistance in completing the voter registration application form unless such assistance is refused; and
+(2) offered assistance in completing the voter registration application form, unless such assistance is refused; and

 (3) able to submit voter registration forms to the MassHealth agency for transmittal to the proper election offices.

-(C) MassHealth agency staff must not:
+(C) MassHealth agency staff members must not

 (1) seek to influence an applicant's or member's political preference or party registration;